merchise/xotl.tools/docs/source/xotl.tools/future/collections.rst

 .. module:: xotl.tools.future.collections

+This module extends the standard library's `collections`:mod:.

 .. testsetup::

    from xotl.tools.future.collections import *

-This module extends the standard library's `collections`:mod:.
-You may use it as a drop-in replacement in many cases.

-Avoid importing ``*`` from this module since this is different in Python 2.7 and Python 3.3.
-Notably importing ``abc`` is not available in Python 2.7.
+.. autoclass:: DefaultDict

-.. autoclass:: defaultdict
+.. class:: defaultdict

+   This a deprecated alias of `DefaultDict`:class: because it clashes with the standard one hurting type-hints.

+   .. deprecated:: 3.0.0

 .. autoclass:: opendict
    :members: from_enum